DewinP/Crowfund-Project/README.md

 # Welcome to Crowfund

-Crowfund is a crowdfunding web application developed primarily in Typescript, React.Js, Express.Js and MongoDB.
+Crowfund is a crowdfunding web application developed primarily in Typescript, React.Js, Redux-Toolkit, Express.Js and MongoDB.

 It allows users to create campaigns and allow other users to contribute to them to help them reach their goal.
 This is a simple example of a crowdfunding web application.
 However, it has been developed to be as robust as possible in the 12 days that it has been in development.